nare8860/ironlady-internal-lead-management/README.md

 ---

 ## AI Usage
-AI is used to generate contextual and professional follow-up messages based on learner details and status.
+AI is used to generate contextual and professional follow-up messages based on learner details and current lead status.

-This helps:
+This helps to:
 - Reduce manual typing effort
-- Improve response consistency
+- Improve communication consistency
 - Save time for the operations team

 ---

 ## Business Workflow
-1. Learner enquiry received
+1. Learner enquiry is received
-2. Lead added to the system
+2. Lead is added to the system
-3. Lead status updated during follow-ups
+3. Lead status is updated during follow-ups
-4. AI-generated follow-up message sent
+4. AI generates a follow-up message
-5. Lead marked as enrolled or removed
+5. Lead is marked as enrolled or removed

 ---

 ## Tech Stack
 - Frontend: HTML, CSS, JavaScript
-- AI: Simulated AI logic for message generation
+- AI: Simulated AI logic for follow-up message generation
 - Storage: In-memory (frontend-based prototype)

 ---